Boise, Idaho, as well as St. Paul and Minneapolis, Minnesota, are set to showcase flowers to nearby residents through various flower and garden shows.

 Special plant and flower events will include a presentation from the Boise Bonsai Association, a Lunaria League silent auction for unique planted containers and a Jolah orchid-sponsored sale that is being hailed as the largest Orchid Sale in Boise.

-Some of the guest speakers include writer and radio host Mary Ann Newcomer, who will discuss waterwise gardens and gardening techniques, and Teresa O’Connor, a writer will lead a seminar on edible flowers.
+Some of the guest speakers include writer and radio host Mary Ann Newcomer, who will discuss waterwise gardens and gardening techniques, and Teresa O’Connor, a writer will lead a seminar on flowers you can eat.

 Food and wine connoisseurs will be able to enjoy Wine & Jazz Nights on Friday and Saturday, with wine tasting beginning at 4 p.m. on both days.